1. Previous: Chapter 15

 Enjoying this book?

-Kotlin: An Illustrated Guide is now available on Leanpub See the book on Leanpub
+Kotlin: An Illustrated Guide is now available on Amazon See the book on Amazon

-Well, Cecil’s Ice Shoppe is doing great now, handling orders, refunds, and even support tickets!
-In this chapter, we learned:
+Well, Cecil’s Ice Shop is doing great now—handling orders, refunds, and even support tickets!

 1. Generally, you shouldn’t need to iterate over the subtypes of a sealed type.
 Technically, however, it’s possible to do with Kotlin’s reflection library. ↩︎